fabiorosario/code-smell-severity-classification-based-transfer-learning/README.md

 3) The "TransferLearning" and "Without Transfer Learning" directories contain Python scripts for code smell detection and severity assessment with and without transfer learning.
 These scripts suit Java-to-C# transfer learning and C#-to-Java transfer learning.
 In addition, the root of each directory contains an Excel spreadsheet with all the results obtained: "Results with transfer learning.xlsx" and "Results without transfer learning.xlsx."
 These files show the results of the ten best-selected ensemble models, with their respective selected features, the standardized or non-standardized datasets, the oversampled or non-oversampled training dataset, and the optimized hyperparameters.

+4) Finally, the "The Best Ensemble Methods Based-Transfer Learning" directory contains the final Python scripts for transfer learning in both Java and C# for code smell detection and severity assessment for four code smells: God Class (Large Class), Data Class, Feature Envy, and Long Method.
+The results of these models are detailed in Subsection B of Section V of our paper: ''An Approach for Code Smell Detection and Severity Assessment based on Transfer Learning".